RhodesPeter/symfony-project/README.md

 ## symfony-project

-A project to become familiar with symfony and a PHP backend.
+A project to become familiar with a Symfony/PHP backend and a playground to practice things I am learning at Wellcome Trust.

 **run server:**
 `php bin/console server:run`